scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 kernel, server, and frontend takes place.
-This framework can be used to design new widgets by providing implementations for the models and view code, without needing to reinvent the various messaging system mechanisms that solve the state synchronization problem discussed above.
+This framework can be used to design new widgets by providing implementations for the models and view code, without needing to reinvent the various messaging system mechanisms that solve the state synchronization problem discussed previously.
 All of this has allowed many libraries to emerge, providing novel functionality, a great diversity of new types of widgets, and other frameworks that can support rendering IPyWidgets within other contexts.